-As you can see from the image, above the garbhagriha is a tower, known as the shikhara (a.k.a. vimana), and appears to be a northern nagara style structure.
+As you can see from the image, above the garbhagriha is the shikhara (a.k.a. vimana), a tower-like structure that appears to be of northern nagara-style design.
 Notice the round ridged object fallen on the ground next to the temple.
-Known as amalaka, it used to be part of the shikhara, placed just below the kalasa (pinnacle).
+Known as amalaka, it used to be part of the shikhara placed just below the kalasa (pinnacle).

 Just like the majority of Hindu temples, this temple faces east, but with an unusual entrance.
 Instead of a single flight of steps facing front, it has two staircases facing sideways (one facing south and the other north) that join at the top.
 Check the mukhamantapa image.

-As you can see from the image, the temple is on an elevated platform with massive stone columns at the periphery supporting the roof.
+As you can see from the image, the temple is on an elevated platform with massive stone columns built at the periphery to support the roof.

 The two side-staircases join at the center and lead to the mukhamantapa (porch), which is a pillared hall with four pillars inside and several pillars at the periphery.
-The mukhamantapa does conform to the Dravida-style architecture.
+The mukhamantapa design conforms to the Dravida-style architecture.